chinapedia/wikipedia.abstract.en/Page/Light.md

 To explain the origin of colors, Robert Hooke (1635–1703) developed a "pulse theory" and compared the spreading of light to that of waves in water in his 1665 work _Micrographia_ ("Observation IX").
 In 1672 Hooke suggested that light's vibrations could be perpendicular to the direction of propagation.
 Christiaan Huygens (1629–1695) worked out a mathematical wave theory of light in 1678, and published it in his _Treatise on light_ in 1690.
 He proposed that light was emitted in all directions as a series of waves in a medium called the _Luminiferous ether_.
 As waves are not affected by gravity, it was assumed that they slowed down upon entering a denser medium.[36]

-Christiaan_Huygens-painting.jpeg.]]
+.]]

-Young_Diffraction.png's sketch of a double-slit experiment showing diffraction.
+'s sketch of a double-slit experiment showing diffraction.
 Young's experiments supported the theory that light consists of waves.]]

 The wave theory predicted that light waves could interfere with each other like sound waves (as noted around 1800 by Thomas Young).
 Young showed by means of a diffraction experiment that light behaved as waves.
 He also proposed that different colours were caused by different wavelengths of light, and explained colour vision in terms of three-coloured receptors in the eye.
 Another supporter of the wave theory was Leonhard Euler.
 He argued in _Nova theoria lucis et colorum_ (1746) that diffraction could more easily be explained by a wave theory.
 In 1816 André-Marie Ampère gave Augustin-Jean Fresnel an idea that the polarization of light can be explained by the wave theory if light were a transverse wave.[37]